DJF3/Webex-Message-space-archiver/README.md

 # Release Notes

 ## Enhancements in release v20 - February 11th 2020
-**NOTE**
-- Reactions (smiley, thumbs up, etc) are not displayed (info not visible via the API)
-- Spaces with Sharepoint/Onedrive files attached are not shown (info not visible via the API)
-- Space with whiteboards - NOTHING is shown - except if a whiteboard snapshot is posted (PDF)

 **NEW**
 - !!
 MESSAGE THREADING: Supporting message threading !!